Financial-Times/tme-reader/README.md

 [![Circle CI](https://circleci.com/gh/Financial-Times/tme-reader/tree/master.png?style=shield)](https://circleci.com/gh/Financial-Times/tme-reader/tree/master)

-Retrieves General Terms from TME as a byte array.
+Retrieves General Terms from TME as a list of interfaces, letting the main application to decide how an output will look like.

 The service exposes endpoints for getting all the terms and for getting a term by a tmeID.